The Honours+ Student Manual

-- Student: has attended all mandatory Central Events: the Kick-Off, Midterm Peer & Expert Discussion Evening, and Closing Event.
+- Student: has attended all mandatory Central Events: the Kick-Off, Midterm Expert Discussion Evening, and Closing Event.

-- Student: has contributed sufficiently to the team challenge and has proven himself/herself a valuable team member.
+- Student: has contributed sufficiently to the team challenge and has proven themselves a valuable team member.

 - Student team: submitted the final report and outcome of the team challenge before the deadline.

 To fulfil the requirements 3 and 4, each student will receive a grade (scale 1-10, with > 6 = pass) from their respective Supervisor, comprised of:

 - 60%: The team’s performance with regards to the final report;